underscoreio/shapeless-guide/src/pages/generic/products.md

-2. If we have a case class `A`, a `Generic[A]`, and a type class instance for the generic's `Repr`, we can combine them to create an instance for `A`
+2. If we have a case class `A`, a `Generic[A]`, and a type class instance for the generic's `Repr`, we can combine them to create an instance for `A`.

 Take `CsvEncoder` and `IceCream` as examples: